richard937/todoAPI/README.md

 5. Hit `node server.js` to run.
 6. Comment line no 42 in `todoItem.js`.
 7. The app will run on `localhost:3000/`

+**I took reference from this article for PostgreSQL: [Link](https://scotch.io/tutorials/getting-started-with-node-express-and-postgres-using-sequelize)